tropy/docs/using_tropy/project_view/add_metadata.md

 3. Double-clicking on your item in the item table will bring you to the item view, where you can also edit the metadata, now in the lefthand pane.

 You can also edit the metadata for multiple items at a time.
-Ctrl/Command+click on each item you want to edit; then input your metadata into the metadata pane on the righthand side.
+Ctrl/Command+click on each item you want to edit; then type your metadata into the metadata pane on the righthand side.
 The metadata you input will be applied to all items you have selected.